uio-bmi/immuneML/docs/source/galaxy/galaxy_train_ml_models.rst

 How to train ML models in Galaxy
 =========================================

-The Galaxy tool 'Train machine learning models' can be used to run hyperparameter optimization over several different ML settings, which include ML models and their parameters, encodings and preprocessing steps.
+The Galaxy tool `Train machine learning models <https://galaxy.immuneml.uio.no/root?tool_id=immuneml_train_ml_model>`_ can be used to run hyperparameter optimization over several different ML settings, which include ML models and their parameters, encodings and preprocessing steps.
 Nested cross-validation is used to identify the optimal combination of ML settings.

 This is a YAML-based Galaxy tool, if you prefer a button-based interface that assumes less ML knowledge, see the tutorials for training ML models for
 :ref:`receptor <How to train immune receptor classifiers using the easy Galaxy interface>` and :ref:`repertoire <How to train immune repertoire classifiers using the easy Galaxy interface>` classification using the easy Galaxy interfaces.

 Creating the YAML specification